mw30p/verseB_pie_xtoearn_json_api-en/src/README.md

 ## 1. Exchange Rate Inquiry API (Partners → MW30P)

-The Exchange Rate Inquiry API provides exchange rate information(Item, Point, etc  PlayToken, PlayToken  Item, Point, etc).
+The Exchange Rate Inquiry API provides exchange rate information(Item/Point/etc to PlayToken, PlayToken to Item/Point/etc).
 Exchange rate information must be applied to the Exchange API through this API.

 ※ The exchange rate, which is the result of the Exchange Rate Inquiry API, needs to be registered as a separate ADMIN transaction.
 If the exchange rate information is not registered in advance, an error is returned.
 <br>